 - Michigan Medicine: Division of Pediatric Psychology (offering 4 positions): 244714

 - Thriving Minds Behavioral Health Center (offering 2 positions): 244715

-Applicants may apply to and rank all four sites, though it is strongly recommended students carefully consider which site or sites best align with their training, experience, and career goals.
+Applicants may apply to and rank all three sites, though it is strongly recommended students carefully consider which site or sites best align with their training, experience, and career goals.
 Applicants must write separate cover letters for each site to which they are applying.
 Please keep each cover letter to two single-spaced pages or less.
-Within the first line of the cover letter, applicants should specify to which consortium site the letter is directed (e.g., "I am applying to the Sunfield Center” or “I am interested in a placement at Saginaw Public Schools”).
-Applicants may identify themselves as representing an element of racial or cultural diversity, though these statements should be separated from the formal body of the cover letter.
+Within the first line of the cover letter, applicants should specify to which consortium site the letter is directed (e.g., “I am applying to the Sunfield Center” or “I am interested in a placement at Michigan Medicine”).

 Please address your cover letter to Dr. Jana Aupperlee:

 All application materials must be submitted through the AAPI Online Service and received by December 1.
 No materials will be accepted by e-mail or US mail.
 Our VIRTUAL interview day is January 22, 2021.